shenwei356/seqkit/doc/docs/usage.md

 occupation and fast speed.

-The file extensions of output are automatically detected and created accorting to the input files.
+The file extensions of output are automatically detected and created according to the input files.

 Usage:
   seqkit split2 [flags]